 There are so many creative ways to finance a car that you may fool yourself into thinking that you can afford to buy a more expensive car then you should.
 One basic rule of thumb is that you should finance your car for a three-year term.
 If you cannot afford the payment that accompanies this amount, then you cannot afford the car.
 Your job situation will change, but should likely remain stable for around three years.
 Additionally, you should avoid trading in your car and rolling the old loan into a new one.
 You may be able to lower your monthly payment by having a large down payment.

 What Type of Car Do You Need?

-There are some jobs that do require luxury cars, if yours does not steer away from luxury cars until you can pay for them in cash.
-Additionally, do you need the SUV or will a small compact car suit your needs just as well?
+Do you need an SUV or will a small compact car suit your needs just as well?
 If you are a camper or haul stuff around for presentations, then the SUV would be the right choice for you.
 The smaller your car the more you will save on gas money and other costs.
 Your first car does not need to be your dream car.
-When looking for a car, it is more important to focus on safety and reliability rather not looks.
+When looking for a car, it is more important to focus on safety and reliability rather than looks.